-The API Economy - A Future of Business
+The API Economy: Future of Business

 To do this, we’ve tried to describe the nature of the API Economy in the form of five axioms we believe are true and a number of conclusions that can be drawn from these axioms.
 We’ll be publishing the axioms and our conclusions in a series of posts here to try to make them more digestible.
 The thoughts here are somewhat raw so we’re hoping for feedback and debate.
-The axioms and conclusions are a result of discussions between Craig Burton, Steven Willmott and others.

-While producing a set of Axioms may seem a rather theoretical exercise, we believe it is a useful endeavor since, when talking about something as complex as the interactions between many new types of service providers and consumers, solid foundations are very valuable.
-The API Economy is already turning out to be clearly different from the human powered “Web Economy” we see today – transactions are happening faster and at greater scale, but they are distributed differently.
+While producing a set of axioms may seem a rather theoretical exercise, we believe it is a useful endeavor since, when talking about something as complex as the interactions between many new types of service providers and consumers, solid foundations are very valuable.
+The API Economy is already turning out to be clearly different from the human-powered “Web Economy” we see today – transactions are happening faster and at greater scale, but they are distributed differently.